HowInstallWSLOnWindows/cse15l-lab-reports/lab1.md

 ![Image](cddirectory.png)
 In the current directory /home, when cd is used with a directory as an arguement, it takes updates our current working directory to the directory specified as the argument.
 We know we are inside a different directory as there is now /lecture1 after the '~' symbol.
 ![Image](cdtxt1.png)
-In the hoem directory, when cd is used with file as an arguement, it says 'not a directory'.
+In the /home directory, when cd is used with file as an arguement, it says 'not a directory'.
 This is not an error as cd is can only be used to update our current working directory to another directory and not to a file.

 # ls command
 ![Image](lsempty.png)